 First thing, I was so nervous I forgot to say goodbye or thank you to my parents who drove me to Mount Brighton.
 I'd hear a lot about that later.
-Boyfriend was taking me back to my dorm room at MSU.
+The boyfriend was taking me back to my dorm room at MSU.

 One important lesson I learned besides the most fundamental of ski lessons (I would go on to higher hills and even moguls) was that even the most dismal of beginnings can lead to lasting endeavors.
 This one has lasted over forty years.
 Luckily he has always had ski partners because both children were on skis at eighteens months.